Menu

 The programme continues to deliver high quality, effective rehabilitation in a national context of increasing patient complexity and numbers, increasing demand for earlier access, and a higher proportion of all patients having higher complexity of needs than previously seen.
 Our interdisciplinary teams of experts continue to deliver consistent and excellent patient outcomes with reduction in resources.

-Programme Goals and Achievements in 2022
+Programme Goals and Achievements

 Rehabilitation for patients with Stroke was previously delivered under the Brain Injury Programme, however, with advances in the performance management system for the NRH, the Stroke Specialty Programme was established and is now delivered separately from the Brain Injury Programme.